 Our annual writing contest is open and free to high school students grades 9–12 in the US and abroad.
 Winners receive more than $1,000 in prizes, mentorship by esteemed Narrative editors and authors, and publication in Narrative alongside the greats.
-Learn about last year’s Seventh Annual Contest here.
-Our next High School Contest will open for submissions on January 4, 2023.
-To learn more about what’s upcoming, look here.
+The winners and finalists for our 2022–2023 Eighth Annual High School Contest will be announced in mid-April 2023.

-Here you’ll find short video tutorials, featuring bestselling author and Narrative cofounder/editor Carol Edgarian.
+Here you can watch short video tutorials featuring bestselling author and Narrative cofounder/editor Carol Edgarian.
 Each covers an aspect of the writing process—from choosing an idea to crafting a scene to revising and submitting—as well as offering some expert behind-the-scenes advice.